Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: Abstract

 \section{Abstract}

 In this work we study spin-0 particles described by the Klein-Gordon oscillator formalism in a spacetime which structure is determined by a homogeneous magnetic field and a cosmological constant.
 For this purpose we take into account a framework based on the Bonnor-Melvin solution with the inclusion of the cosmological constant.
-We write the Klein-Gordon equation and the effect of a scalar potential is also considered.
+We write and solve the Klein-Gordon equation, and then find the energy spectrum by considering the effect of vector and scalar potentials.